 Story beats are often forced, major payoffs and reveals rushed, and significant themes muddled throughout this entire trilogy.
 Questions are answered, some better than others, but The Rise of Skywalker does its best to finish the story, satisfy Star Wars fans, respect the legacy of what’s come before, and end the saga on a high note.

-Well, it hits “a” note, just maybe not the one we were hoping for, unless we focus solely on John Williams’ always brilliant score!
+It hits “a” note, just maybe not the one we were hoping for, unless we focus solely on John Williams’ always brilliant score!

 Star Wars began with an unlikely hero staring into the twin suns of Tatooine and ended with a new hero taking the Skywalker name and staring into the same twin suns of the same desert planet.
-In many ways, The Rise of Skywalker is the somber sunset to a journey we’ve gone on with the Skywalkers since A New Hope (Episode IV).
-It is also a heartfelt tribute (and thank you) to the fans, who, as passionate and possessive as they can be at times, have championed the Skywalker family and their friends along the way.